-Geometry Readiness (Semester) (3144) -1 elective credit (Prerequisite: Algebra I)
+Geometry Readiness & Geometry (3144, 3145) -2 credits (Prerequisite: Algebra I)

-This course is designed for students who wish to enroll in Geometry, but require an extension of skills and understanding of concepts needed for the deductive method of proof.
+This class will provide an extension of skills and understanding of concepts needed for the deductive method of proof.
 Axioms are used to justify theorems and to determine whether conclusions are valid.
 A gradual development of formal proof is encouraged.
 A variety of applications and some general problem-solving techniques are used to implement these concepts.
+Students use graphing utilities and computer software as appropriate.
+The Geometry course will include the deductive axiomatic method of proof to justify theorems and to tell whether conclusions are valid.
+It also includes emphasis on two- and three-dimensional reasoning skills, coordinate and transformational geometry, and the use of geometric models to solve problems.
 Students use graphing utilities and computer software as appropriate.

-Geometry (Semester) (3145) - 1 credit (Prerequisite: Geometry Readiness)
+Geometry (Semester) (3143) - 1 credit (Prerequisite: Recommended "C" average in Algebra I and/ or teacher recommendation.)